Twinklebear/dataviscourse-pr-collaboration-networks/README.md

 Under the `js/` folder is all of our Javascript for the visualization in D3.
 Under the `processing/` folder are a few Python scripts we wrote for selecting, cleaning up and clustering entries from the DBLP database.

+We make use of [d3.loadData](https://groups.google.com/forum/#!topic/d3-js/3hHke9ZKfQM) for asynchronously loading multiple data files at once.
+This library is located under [`js/loadData.js`](js/loadData.js).

 # Project Milestone